Chapter 1: Chapter One

 After picking herself off of the bathroom floor, and informing her parents that she was turning in for an early night, Hermione resolved herself to owl the only person who would understand, or at the very least should be aware of, her predicament.

 Hello!
 Thanks for reading the first chapter to the sequel of Flowers of Flesh and Blood.
 Hermione and Draco are just at the beginning of this journey, for better or worse.
 This fic will probably for 20 to 25 chapters long so please be patient with me.
-I have the plot and chapters mapped out and the first few finished so I'll be posting every other week from now on.
+I have the plot and chapters mapped out and the first few finished.

 Please please comment and review even if you have nothing nice to say.
 Feedback is the kindling to my creative fire.